 This site is operated by a business or businesses owned by Informa PLC and all copyright resides with them.
 Informa PLC's registered office is 5 Howick Place, London SW1P 1WG.
 Registered in England and Wales.
 Number 8860726.

 2020 has brought with it several new challenges for the F&B industry.
 Concerns about global food safety and security, strains on supply chains and changes in ingredients sourcing have made it more pivotal than ever for ingredients suppliers and buyers to connect with their peers in the F&B industry.
-And the onus is on us to enable you to connect.
+And the bonus is on us to enable you to connect.

-We’re proud to present Fi Europe CONNECT 2020, a parallel virtual event which will give you the access to the global food and beverage ingredients industry, tools and collaboration opportunities you require to meet your business objectives.
+We’re proud to present Fi Europe CONNECT 2020, a virtual event which will give you the access to the global food and beverage ingredients industry, tools and collaboration opportunities you require to meet your business objectives.

 Topic: Why plant-based food and beverages may not be the next big thing